 Every use of PID must be lawful.
 Achiever Medical assigns a mandatory Oversight Officer to each project that contains biological samples that are subject to the HTA.
 This Oversight Officer is the HTA Person’s Designate (PD) who is responsible for the project’s work.
 That person must approve the project (including the project staff, their roles and each member’s access to PID).
 They also have responsibility for monitoring effective compliance.

-In addition, Achiever Medical has standard workflows such as Consent Withdrawal functionality.
+In addition, Achiever Medical has standard workflows such as Consent Withdrawal functionality to help you meet the Caldicott Principles.
 You can be sure by using these workflows that you are consistently following and capturing information that is legally required.
 The software automatically audits these processes and gives your Oversight Officer the necessary data to confirm compliance or highlight any non-conformance for swift resolution.

 7. The duty to share information can be as important as the duty to protect patient confidentiality